Chords and strumming

 Preview Video Lesson

-Sunny Afternoon chords
+Sunny Afternoon chords and strumming

 In ‘Sunny Afternoon’, we get the classic minor verse, major chorus again.
 However, this time, it’s from Am to A major, rather than Am and C major (parallel keys) which is what most hits use (see ‘Roxanne’ and ‘Dreadlock Holiday’).

 Using a capo on fret five, we effectively play the song in the key of Dm but think in Am.
 In the video lessons, you’ll see how this is done from beginning to end.

 ‘Sunny Afternoon’ uses a bass line to create a looped pattern for the intro/chorus tag, these are the chords.

 | Am Am/G | Am/F# Am/F | E E/D | E7/C E7/B | x2

 The verse uses more conventional chords at first before the descending bass line idea is used over the E chord again, like this.

 | Am | G | C | G | E E/D | E7/C E7/B | x2

 The chorus moves to the key of A and has a bVII chord in it (G).
 The C (bIIIx) and E7 chords act as a turnaround to get back to A.